Unpacking exceptional healthcare logos

 Actual Veggies logo

 With an earthy look, Actual Veggies’ logomark forms both an A and V through a plant and its roots.
 They nicely separate their two words with a line symbolizing the earth, and pick a dark, almost clay-colored maroon like a beet or sweet potato.
-We love the thoughtfulness this team took for their product, and their burgers are truly excellent.
+We love the thoughtfulness this team took for their branding as well as their products - highly recommend their tasty burgers!

 10. Levels